What is the International Medical and Research Database?

 The Progeria Handbook; A Guide for Families and Health Care Providers of Children with Progeria.
 Gordon, Leslie B., Executive Editor.
-Copyright 2010 by The Progeria Research Foundation.
+Copyright 2019 by The Progeria Research Foundation.
 All rights reserved.
-Spanish Edition (April, 2011).

-Click here to download the handbook in English.
+Click here to download the second edition of the Handbook in English.

 Hutchinson-Gilford progeria syndrome.

 Ullrich NJ, Gordon LB.

 Impact of farnesylation inhibitors on survival in hutchinson-gilford progeria syndrome.

 Gordon LB, Massaro J, D’Agostino RB Sr, Campbell SE, Brazier J, Brown WT, Kleinman ME, Kieran MW; Progeria Clinical Trials Collaborative.

 Circulation.
 2014 Jul 1;130(1):27-34. doi: 10.1161/CIRCULATIONAHA.113.008285.
 Epub 2014 May 2.

 Initial Cutaneous Manifestations of Hutchinson-Gilford Progeria Syndrome.
 Rork JF, Huang JT, Gordon LB, Kleinman M, Kieran MW, Liang MG.
 Pediatr Dermatol.
 2014 Jan 24: 1-7. doi: 10.1111/pde.12284.

 Neurologic features of Hutchinson-Gilford progeria syndrome after lonafarnib treatment.